awsdocs/amazon-eks-user-guide/doc_source/fsx-csi.md

 # Amazon FSx for Lustre CSI driver<a name="fsx-csi"></a>

 The [FSx for Lustre Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-fsx-csi-driver) provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems\.
+For more information, see the [FSx for Lustre User Guide](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html)\.

 This topic shows you how to deploy the FSx for Lustre CSI Driver to your Amazon EKS cluster and verify that it works\.
 We recommend using version 0\.4\.0 of the driver\.